marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 }
 ```

-You can use the code above as a base for all the requests you are going to make.
-Remember to replace the `TOKEN` and `KEY` when actually using the code.

-Now let's start to code!
-Head on to the `data_model.js` file and **implement** the
+Now that you know the basics, let's code!
+Head on to the `data_model.js` file and implement to the `////GET DATA ////` section.
-following methods using ajax to get the information:

-- `Horello.List.prototype.getCard`
+- `Horello.List.prototype.getCard`.
+Will be provided for you.
-- `Horello.Board.prototype.getList`
+- `Horello.Board.prototype.getList` You will have to implement this one.

 The comments on `data_model.js` give you more information on how to do it.